jdingeman/web103_unit4_project/README.md

   - Challenges
     - The queries became a bit more complex than I expected and it was somewhat difficult to keep track of how things were being pulled from the database, but I evnetually understood.
     - I had troubles dealing with the props vs destructured object being passed into the component as parameters, and I am still not entirely clear on it.
+- Submission 2
+  - Did not have time to implement the EditBuild
+  - The CreateBuild page alone was so much and so complex
+  - Did not implement functionality to invalidate impossible combinations
 ## License

 Copyright 2025 Justin Dingeman